Last Updated on January 11, 2023 by James Gentile

 Chapter 13 Medical Debt Bankruptcy

-Unlike with a Chapter 7 medical debt bankruptcy, under a Chapter 13 Bankruptcy, the amount of these payments is based on your income, your household expenses, and your non-exempt assets.
+Unlike with a Chapter 7 medical debt bankruptcy, under Chapter 13 Bankruptcy, the amount of these payments is based on your income, household expenses, and non-exempt assets.

 Your medical creditors may receive a set portion of these Chapter 13 payments, and the payment plan will typically last for between 36 and 60 months.
 If you’ve successfully made all the payments required under your repayment plan, the remaining amount owing on your medical bills will be wiped out at the end of the repayment plan period.

 In general, avoid debt consolidation and find an attorney to help with your case.
 If you have further questions please request a free consultation.